cloudmesh-community/book/chapters/preface/contributing-latex.md

 We assume you are using a an OS on which you have installed and can execute pdflatex.
 Operating systems such as Linux, OSX, or Windows can be set up for it.
-On WIndows we recommend that you also install bitbash and have make installed.
+On Windows we recommend that you also install bitbash and have make installed.

 We assume that you are familiar with git and have git installed.